NW Regional Education Service District

 GED® tests are developed by the American Council on Education to enable persons who have not graduated from high school to demonstrate the attainment of developed abilities normally acquired thorough completion of a high school program of study.

 In accordance with the policies established by the Commission on Adult Learning and Educational Credentials, the GED® Testing Service, and the Oregon Department of Education, the NWRESD offers GED® Testing to qualified applicants at the Columbia Service Center in St. Helens and the Washington Service Center in Hillsboro.
-Tests are given in only the English language format at both locations.

 Open for testing throughout the school year, Sept.-June.
 Check back for intermittent summer scheduling.